inbo/moneos/CONTRIBUTING.md

-## setup case 2: you don't have a local (git) folder 'moneos' on your computer
+## Case 2: you don't have a local (git) folder 'moneos' on your computer

 -   create a new project using 'file' -\> 'New Project...' -\> 'version control' -\> 'git'
     -   add '<https://github.com/inbo/moneos>' to 'repository url'